BillFlugrath/NeRF_BlenderDataPipeline/NeRF_BlenderDataPipeline/BlenderFiles/readme_by_bill.txt

 3) Go to the top tool bar of Window and Select Render->Render Animation.
 This will trigger the frame by frame output of the rendered images, one image per frame into the output folder.

+At this point, copy the exported image sequence and "camera_poses.npz" file to the folder where the "create_npz_files_app.py"script exists.
+Open the python script, "create_npz_files_app.py" and set the input filenames, images sizes, etc.  Then run the script.
+The output will be a single npz file ready to be used for training.